 20. Tags on preview pages

-E-commerce stores can make more sales by tagging their items on sale with tags such as “new arrival”, “great value”, “up to 50% off”, etc. A/B test different tags to find the winners so that you can optimize your future marketing efforts accordingly.
+E-commerce stores can make more sales by tagging their items on sale with tags such as “new arrival”, “great value”, “up to 50% off”, etc. A/B tests different tags to find the winners so that you can optimize your future marketing efforts accordingly.

 While optimizing each element can help maximize your conversions, A/B testing between variations that won’t make significant differences would be just a waste of resources.